Dean177/reason-standard/docs/Motivation.md

 order: "3"
 ---

+# Why another standard library?

+Ocaml already has a standard library, Bucklescript ships with [Belt]() and on the native side we have [Base](https://opensource.janestreet.com/base/).
+So why create another standard library?

 ## Where are all the functions

-Ocamls standard library is a sparse and moves very slowly.
+Ocamls standard library is a sparse and moves very slowly as a result its standard library Lots of functions throw exceptions

 ## Modules, Modules, Modules